Quimbolos/modelling-airbnbs-property-listing-dataset-/README.md

 def evaluate_all_models(models,hyperparameters_dict):
     '''
         Imports and standardises the data, splits the dataset and finds the best-tuned model from the provided sklearn models and a range of its hyperparameters.
-        Finally, it saves the models, their metrics and their hyperparameters in their corresponding folders.
+        Finally, it saves the models, metrics, and hyperparameters in their corresponding folders.

         Parameters
         ----------